Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understanding Dog Anal Gland Function

-If so, consider that German shepherds are prone to anal gland problems other than anal gland infections that can be very serious!
-These are called perianal fistulas, also known as anal furunculosis and are severe lesions that cause many troublesome symptoms.
-Other affected breeds include Labrador Retrievers, Irish Setters, Old English Sheepdogs, Border Collies, Bulldogs and Spaniels.
+If so, consider that German shepherds are prone to gland problems other than anal gland infections that can be very serious!
+These are called perianal fistulas, also known as anal furunculosis, and are severe lesions that cause many troublesome symptoms.
+Other affected breeds include Labrador Retrievers, Irish Setters, Old English Sheepdogs, Border Collies, Bulldogs, and Spaniels.

 We have seen how in a healthy dog, anal glands fluids are elicited to secrete by the passage of firm stools.
 Problems start though when the stools aren't firm enough to allow the emptying of these glands or when the ducts become narrowed because of inflammation, or the fluid becomes thick because it accumulates and doesn't get expelled as it should.
 There are typically several progressive stages when this happens, but at times dog owners won't notice them distinctly.

-Unfortunately, impacted anal glands are prone to inflammation and infections, mostly because of their position right near the anus where bacteria thrive.
+- Sac Infection (Sacculitis): Unfortunately, impacted glands are prone to inflammation and infections, mostly because of their position right near the anus where bacteria thrive.
 Soon, the area next to the anus becomes painful, swollen and the skin may appear reddened.
-One anal gland or both anal glands may be affected, therefore the swelling may be present on one or both sides of the anus.
+One gland or both glands may be affected; therefore the swelling may be present on one or both sides of the anus.
 At this point, the vet will empty the glands, prescribe antibiotics or will fill the gland through the duct with an antibiotic/steroid medication.
 Anal sac irrigation with saline solution may be needed to break up dense anal gland secretions.

-* Note: when an anal gland ruptures, it's important to prevent the dog from licking the area.
+Note: When a gland ruptures, it's important to prevent the dog from licking the area.
 Ingested bacteria and anal sac material may cause infections in the tonsils, stomach, and the upper airway!

 - Obese dogs